M0imaritim/Maze/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request
+6. Ensure your code adheres to the Betty style guidelines

+## License
+*(Add your license information here)*

 ## Acknowledgments
 - Developed by M0imaritim